December 07, 2023

 1) Took BM lessons

-2) Used the Ling language learning app
+2) Used a language learning app

 Example Interview Questions: